Behaviour Policy 2024.docx

 What the law allows

 Teachers have authority to issue detention to students, including same-day detentions.
-At Roselyn House School and The RHISE Service that detention (including detention outside of school hours) can be used as a possible sanction if authorised by the Headteacher or a Deputy Headteacher.
+At Roselyn House School that detention (including detention outside of school hours) can be used as a possible sanction if authorised by the Headteacher or a Deputy Headteacher.

 A detention outside normal school hours will be lawful if it meets the following conditions: